slotThe/slotThe.github.io/posts/aoc-in-bqn.md

 Part one asks us to follow our input<!--
--->—which is a string of instructions where to walk, like `ne,sw,ne,s,…`—<!-- -->and then calculate a Manhattan-type distance from from the origin to the stopping point.
+-->—which is a string of instructions where to walk, like `ne,sw,ne,s,…`—<!-- -->and then calculate a Manhattan-type distance from the origin to the stopping point.

 The difficult part here would be to find a comprehensible coordinate system to represent hexagonal grids.
 Thankfully—or sadly?—I remember doing the exact same thing in a previous year.